Submissions

 Contributor proposals for Caribbean Beat

-Caribbean Beat welcomes material for review, as well as contributor proposals from writers, illustrators and photographers.
+Caribbean Beat welcomes material for review; events for coverage; and contributor proposals from writers, illustrators and photographers.
 Please read the following information for more detailed information, and what to do next if you think your work would be a good fit.

 Story & feature pitches